 Table 4.
 IBM Spectrum Scale ECE hardware requirements for each storage server (continued) Hardware Description Network Bandwidth 25 Gbps or more between storage nodes.
-Higher bandwidth might be needed depending on your workload requirements.
+Higher bandwidth may be required depending on your workload requirements.
 Network Latency Average latency must be less than 1 msec between any storage nodes.
-Network Topology To achieve the maximum performance for your workload, a dedicated storage network is suggested.
-For other workloads, a separate network is suggested but not needed.
+Network Topology To achieve the maximum performance for your workload, a dedicated storage network is recommended.
+For other workloads, a separate network is recommended but not required.
 SAS Storage Adapters/Controllers 12 Gb/s LSI RAID Controller Cards, support JBOD mode, can be detected and managed by StorCLI utility.
-IBM verified cards types are suggested: SAS3008, SAS3108, SAS3408, SAS3508, or SAS3516.
+IBM verified cards types are recommended SAS3008, SAS3108, SAS3408, SAS3508, or SAS3516.
 12 Gb/s LSI Fusion-MPT Tri-Mode Host Bus Adapters, models SAS3008, SAS3408, and SAS3416 can be detected and managed by StorCLI utility.
-Note: • The StorCLI utility is a prerequisite for managing these cards.
-Mixed card types in one IBM Spectrum Scale Erasure Code Edition recovery group is not suggested as it could introduce performance issues. • The JBOD connection mode is needed for the drives that are used for IBM Spectrum Scale Erasure Code Edition storage.
+Note: The StorCLI utility is a pre-requisite for managing these cards.
+Mixed card types in one IBM Spectrum Scale Erasure Code Edition recovery group is not suggested as it could introduce performance issues.
+The JBOD connection mode is required for the drives used for IBM Spectrum Scale Erasure Code Edition storage.

-Note: You can use the SpectrumScale_ECE_OS_READINESS open source tool to check that your planned ECE servers meet the minimum hardware requirements.
-This tool is available on the IBM Spectrum Scale Tools GitHub (https://github.com/IBM/SpectrumScale_ECE_OS_READINESS).
+Note: You can use the SpectrumScale\ECE\OS\READINESS open source tool to check that your planned ECE servers meet the minimum hardware requirements.
+This tool is available on the IBM Spectrum Scale Tools GitHub (https://github.com/IBM/SpectrumScale\ECE\OS\READINESS).
 Contact IBM for further details.